x5e/gink/docs/data_model.md

 # The Gink Data Model

+This document describes the protocol-level data model: the objects that are encoded into protobuf and exchanged between implementations.
+If you are new to the project, read `docs/architecture.md` first, then come here for details.

+Related documents:

+* `docs/architecture.md` explains how the protocol, stores, APIs, and sync layer fit together.
+* `docs/consistency.md` explains history, as-of reads, convergence, and conflict behavior.
+* `docs/syncing.md` explains peer-to-peer bundle exchange.
+* `docs/security.md` explains trust boundaries and safety concerns.
+* `docs/muid.md` explains the identifier format used throughout the data model.

 Gink strives to take a "protocol first" approach, which is to say, that the data stored and exchanged among gink instances is defined using common protocol-buffer specifications, and how that proto data should be treated is independent of how any single implementation